-A: The administrative fee, any restitution owed, and any reimbursement for appointed attorney's fees must be paid at orientation.
-Defendants will not be allowed to participate in orientation unless all monetary obligations are paid.
-Delayed or installment payments will not be accepted under any circumstances.
+A: The administrative fee, any restitution owed, and any reimbursement for appointed attorney's fees are expected to be paid at orientation.
+However, upon a showing of good cause, the administrative fee may be paid in installments while in the program, if approved in writing prior to or at orientation.
+Defendants will not be allowed to participate in orientation unless all monetary obligations are paid or proper alternative arrangements made.